a-churchill/miscellaneous-code/README.md

 ### Binary Trees

-Developed as solutions to problems found online, these algorithms showcase recursion on binary trees for the most part; they are all efficient and all have low running times.
+Developed as solutions to problems found online, these algorithms showcase recursion on binary trees for the most part.
+I'm most proud of the algorithm to construct a tree from its preorder and inorder traversals alone!